danny-cagney/tinyAstro/src/pages/about.md

 ## Why I Write

-Writing helps me slow down, think critically, and clarify my thoughts.
+Writing affords us the opportunity think critically, and clarify my thoughts.
 It's a way for me to capture and share my learning journey.
 Through this blog, I aim to foster a space for thoughtful discussion and reflection, inviting readers to join me in exploring these diverse topics.

 ## Join the Conversation